emonty/semver/semver.rst

     potentially prone to break still, are intended for externally facing communication of not-yet-released ideas.
 Example: 1.0.0.dev1.

+#.  git version metadata MAY be denoted by appending a dot separated
+    identifier immediately following a developement version.
+    The identifier MUST comprise the character g followed by a seven character git short-sha.
+The sha MUST NOT be empty. git version metadata MUST be ignored when determining version precedence.
+Thus two versions that differ only in the git version, have the same precedence.
+Example: 1.0.0.a1.g95a9beb.

 #.
 Build metadata MAY be denoted by appending a plus sign and a series
     of dot separated identifiers immediately following the patch or pre-release version.
 Identifiers MUST comprise only ASCII